-Pursuant to 326 IAC 8-3-2 (Cold Cleaner Degreaser Control and Equipment Operating Requirements), the Permittee shall:
+Pursuant to 326 IAC 8-3-2,

-- (a) Ensure the following control equipment and operating requirements are met: - (1) Equip the degreaser with a cover. - (2) Equip the degreaser with a device for draining cleaned parts. - (3) Close the degreaser cover whenever parts are not being handled in the degreaser. - (4) Drain cleaned parts for at least fifteen (15) seconds or until dripping ceases; - (5) Provide a permanent, conspicuous label that lists the operating requirements in subdivisions (3), (4), (6), and (7). - (6) Store waste solvent only in closed containers. - (7) Prohibit the disposal or transfer of waste solvent in such a manner that could allow greater than twenty percent (20%) of the waste solvent (by weight) to evaporate into the atmosphere. - (b) Ensure the following additional control equipment and operating requirements are met: - (1) Equip the degreaser with one (1) of the following control devices if the solvent is heated to a temperature of greater than forty-eight and nine-tenths (48.9) degrees Celsius (one hundred twenty (120) degrees Fahrenheit): - (A) A freeboard that attains a freeboard ratio of seventy-five hundredths (0.75) or greater. - (B) A water cover when solvent used is insoluble in, and heavier than, water. - (C) A refrigerated chiller. - (D) Carbon adsorption. - (E) An alternative system of demonstrated equivalent or better control as those outlined in clauses (A) through (D) that is approved by the department.
-An alternative system shall be submitted to the U.S. EPA as a SIP revision.
+- (a) The owner or operator of a cold cleaner degreaser shall ensure the following control equipment and operating requirements are met: - (1) Equip the degreaser with a cover. - (2) Equip the degreaser with a device for draining cleaned parts. - (3) Close the degreaser cover whenever parts are not being handled in the degreaser. - (4) Drain cleaned parts for at least fifteen (15) seconds or until dripping ceases. - (5) Provide a permanent, conspicuous label that lists the operating requirements in subdivisions (3), (4), (6), and (7). - (6) Store waste solvent only in closed containers. - (7) Prohibit the disposal or transfer of waste solvent in such a manner that could allow greater than twenty percent (20%) of the waste solvent (by weight) to evaporate into the atmosphere. - (b) The owner or operator of a cold cleaner degreaser subject to this subsection shall ensure the following additional control equipment and operating requirements are met: - (1) Equip the degreaser with one (1) of the following control devices if the solvent is heated to a temperature of greater than forty-eight and nine-tenths (48.9) degrees Celsius (one hundred twenty (120) degrees Fahrenheit): - (A) A freeboard that attains a freeboard ratio of seventy-five hundredths (0.75) or greater. - (B) A water cover when solvent used is insoluble in, and heavier than, water. - (C) A refrigerated chiller. - (D) Carbon adsorption. - (E) An alternative system of demonstrated equivalent or better control as those outlined in clauses (A) through (D) that is approved by the department.
+An alternative system shall be submitted to the U.S. EPA as a SIP revision. - (2) Ensure the degreaser cover is designed so that it can be easily operated with one (1) hand if the solvent is agitated or heated.

-- (2) Ensure the degreaser cover is designed so that it can be easily operated with one (1) hand if the solvent is agitated or heated. - (3) If used, solvent spray: - (A) must be a solid, fluid stream; and - (B) shall be applied at a pressure that does not cause excessive splashing.
+- (3) If used, solvent spray:

+- (A) must be a solid, fluid stream; and

+- (B) shall be applied at a pressure that does not cause excessive splashing.